 FAQs

 Please see “Eligibility for Admission” section.
 Having “a demonstrable knowledge of Christian Science practice” (see Church Manual, Art.
 VIII, Sect.
-31) is a prerequisite for taking the Christian Science Nursing Arts training.
-Individuals who feel led to submit an application either for employment or for training in the Christian Science Nursing Arts should be members of The Mother Church and also have taken Primary class instruction in Christian Science.
-Some exceptions are made regarding the timing on taking primary class instruction when applying for the CSNA I class.
+31) is a prerequisite for taking Christian Science Nursing Arts training.
+Individuals who feel led to submit an application either for employment or for training in the Christian Science Nursing Arts ministry must be members of The Mother Church and also have taken Primary class instruction in Christian Science.
+Some exceptions are made regarding the timing on taking Primary class instruction when applying for the CSNA I class.

 3. Once I complete the CSNA program, does that mean that I will automatically be listed as a Christian Science nurse in The Christian Science Journal?